outlearn-content/angular/modules/bootstrap.md

 the purpose of instrumentation or mocking out heavy dependencies.

 If `window.name` contains prefix `NG_DEFER_BOOTSTRAP!` when
-{@link angular.bootstrap} is called, the bootstrap process will be paused until `angular.resumeBootstrap()` is called.
+angular.bootstrap is called, the bootstrap process will be paused until `angular.resumeBootstrap()` is called.

 `angular.resumeBootstrap()` takes an optional array of modules that